Enjoy a range of food and drink options across five restaurants and three bars

 Accommodation at the Four Seasons is modern with light wood furniture and contemporary décor.
 All rooms are en-suite and have Wi-Fi, a TV and minibar.
 Floor-to-ceiling windows showcase the city or pool from the comfort of your room, whilst those staying in the Deluxe rooms can enjoy their private terrace.
 There are also a range of suites which benefit from spacious living and dining areas.

-Located in the center of Cairo, the Four Seasons Cairo at the Nile Plaza is well positioned for spending the days exploring the cultural and historic sites of the capital, including the famed Giza Pyramids.
+Located in the centre of Cairo, the Four Seasons Cairo at the Nile Plaza is well positioned for spending the days exploring the cultural and historic sites of the capital, including the famed Giza Pyramids.

 Often considered the most impressive monument in Egypt after the Great Pyramids, visit the colossus temple of Ramses II, set by Lake Nasser.
 The four breathtaking statues in front of the temple are spectacular examples of ancient Egyptian art.